Stouffville line

-Stouffville is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
+The Stouffville line is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
 Its southern terminus is Union Station in Toronto, and its northern terminus is (formerly "Lincolnville") in Whitchurch-Stouffville.
 There are connections from almost every station to Toronto Transit Commission or York Region Transit bus services.

 During peak periods on weekdays, trains operate approximately twice per hour over the entire route, but in the peak direction only.
 Otherwise, trains operate hourly in both directions seven days a week between either Unionville or Mount Joy stations and Union, with a small number of trips covering the full line to Old Elm.
 GO bus routes 70 and 71 provide service in the directions, time periods, and segments not covered by train service.
 However, buses to and from Union Station bypass all other stations within the City of Toronto.
 Weekend service was operated entirely by bus until November 2, 2019, when weekend train service was introduced.

 Between Union Station and Scarborough GO Station, the Stouffville line shares tracks with the Lakeshore East line.
 Stouffville line trains operate non-stop through the shared segment, bypassing Scarborough and Danforth stations.

 History

 Early history

 Originally laid by the Toronto and Nipissing Railway, the track came into operation in 1871.
 The T&N merged with the Midland Railway of Canada in 1882.
 Only two years later, the Grand Trunk Railway leased most of the lines in the area as part of a major expansion plan and then purchased them outright in 1893.
-The Grand Trunk would later merge with the Canadian National Railway in 1923.
+The Grand Trunk would later merge with the Canadian National Railway (CN) in 1923.
 CN would provide passenger rail service on the line until the formation of Via Rail in 1977.